raphlinus/raphlinus.github.io/_posts/2021-11-04-prefix-sum-portable.md

 When writing code that runs on CPU, most developers don't spend a lot of time agonizing over the infrastructure.
 You write your code in some source language, let's say Rust, type `cargo build`, and you get a nice self-contained executable that you can run on your system or distribute to others.
 Then that just runs.
 There might be some interesting things going on under the hood, such as runtime detection of SIMD capabilities, but that's mostly hidden.
 Things work.

 That is sadly not the case for GPU compute code.
 The most common scenario is dependency on a large, vendor-dependent toolkit such as CUDA (that installer is a 2.4GB download).
 If you have the right hardware, and the runtime installed properly, *then* your code can run.
+[Update: I need to find a better way to say this.
+CUDA is a heavyweight dependency for sure, but it is possible to build an executable that runs, at least on Nvidia hardware.]

 What's standing in the way of a clean simple executable that can run GPU code?
 This is something I've been exploring for at least the last year, as I'd like to ship piet-gpu as a 2D rendering engine that just works, rather than something that requires excessive fiddling with GPU infrastructure.
 To that end, I've built an abstraction layer that pretty much works, at least for my needs - you write a compute shader once, in GLSL, and it runs it on Vulkan, Metal, or DX12, dynamically detecting which is supported at runtime.
 A binary that runs a simple shader is around 400k.